Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Experimental Results

 We further consider a benchmark that realizes environment-aware channel inference based on the user's location.

 $\bullet$ \textbf{KNN-Based Channel Inference \cite{9473871}:} The channels generated by Sionna are represented using a ray-tracing model characterized by the path gain, phase, and zenith/azimuth angles of departure (AoDs) and arrival (AoAs).
 For each user location, the three strongest propagation paths are first selected from each transmission frame.
 The corresponding channel parameters are then averaged across five consecutive frames to obtain three representative paths.
 Based on the training samples, an inverse-distance-weighted KNN algorithm is employed to predict the path parameters at unseen locations according to their spatial proximity to the training locations, which are subsequently used for reconstructing the channel coefficient matrix.
+The computational complexity mainly comes from the nearest-neighbor search over the training user locations and the subsequent channel reconstruction using the predicted dominant path parameters.

 The aforementioned benchmarks are also extended to downstream physical-layer operations that rely on CSI, among which we specifically consider beamforming design in our experiments and include the following task-oriented benchmark.